-Lunch Poems, Berkeley’s storied noontime poetry series, will be held in person for the 2022-23 season in Morrison Library.
-Free and open to all audiences.
+Lunch Poems, Berkeley’s storied noontime poetry series, will be held in Morrison Library inside Doe Library.
+The series is free and open to all audiences.

 - Event contact: email@example.com

 - Past readings are posted to YouTube

 dg nanouk okpik is an Iñupiaq-Inuit poet from south-central Alaska.
 She is the author of Blood Snow, published in 2022 by Wave Books, and Corpse Whale, which received the American Book Award.
 Her work has been published in several anthologies, including New Poets of Native Nations and Infinite Constellations, from this year.
 Her awards include a 2023 Windham-Campbell Prize from Yale University and the 2022 May Sarton Award for Poetry from the American Academy of Arts & Sciences. okpik lives in Santa Fe, New Mexico, where she is a Lannan Foundation Fellow at the Institute of American Indian Arts.

 Kay Gabriel is a poet and essayist.
 Her research focuses on contemporary anglophone poetry and poetics, trans studies, tragedy, adaptation, classical reception, and translation studies.
 She has taught at Princeton University, where she received her doctorate in classics, the Prison Teaching Initiative, the Bard Microcollege at Brooklyn Public Library, Naropa University, and the Poetry Project at St. Mark’s Church.
 With Andrea Abi-Karam, she co-edited We Want It All: An Anthology of Radical Trans Poetics, which was nominated for the Lambda Literary and Publishing Triangle awards.
 She is the author of the collections Kissing Other People or the House of Fame and A Queen in Bucks County.